The Stables Gallery houses one of the most important prehistoric archaeological collections in Britain

 The largest artificial mound in Europe, comparable in size to the Egyptian pyramids.

 Neolithic stone circle.
-One of the wonders of the world and the best-known prehistoric monument in Europe.
+Stonehenge is one of the wonders of the world and the best-known prehistoric monument in Europe.

 Begun in about 3000 BC as a complex circle of timber posts, later replaced by stones.

 This ‘avenue’ originally of around 100 pairs of prehistoric standing stones, was raised to form a winding 1 1⁄2 mile ritual link between the pre-existing monuments of Avebury and The Sanctuary.